 - Apply the foam from the solution: You then need to apply the foam or suds that you have created onto the stain on your couch.
-This can be done quickly and easily by using a sponge to apply the foam from the solution onto the stained area.
+You can do this quickly and easily by using a sponge to apply the foam from the solution onto the stained area.

 - Rinse off with a suitable damp cloth: The last step is to rinse the area well using a suitable cloth to avoid streaking or damage to your settee.
 If you want to avoid damage, a suitable cloth option is a streak-free microfiber cloth, as this will ensure that you do not damage the leather surface of your couch and will also help to keep streaking at bay.

 I can’t tell you how many times I’ve had to reach for my microfiber cloth towels.
-They are the only solution for me when it comes to household chores and I especially appreciate how beautifully they wash so you can reuse them again and again easily.
+They are the only solution for me for household chores, and I especially appreciate how beautifully they wash so you can reuse them again and again easily.
 They provide the perfect combination of cleaning power, economy, and durability.
 These are the perfect towels for nearly all cleaning applications!

 PIN IT FOR LATER!

 Using this method will make light work of removing wine stains from your leather couch.
-You can then continue to enjoy the aesthetic appeal and comfort of your stunning leather couch without the worry of its appearance being negatively affected by staining.
+You can then continue to enjoy the aesthetic appeal and comfort of your stunning leather couch.